Andrew-S-Rosen/QMOF/README.md

 Follow the QMOF Database on Twitter ([@QMOF_Database](https://twitter.com/QMOF_Database)) if you want to be the first to know about the latest news and updates.

 ## Downloading the QMOF Database
-The data underlying the QMOF Database is permanently archived on Figshare and NOMAD, as described in the link below:
+The data underlying the QMOF Database is permanently archived on Figshare and NOMAD, as described in the documentation link below:
 <p align="center">
   <a href="https://materialsproject.gitbook.io/materials-project-public-docs/methodology/mof-explorer/downloading-the-data"><b><i>Download the QMOF Database</i></b></a>
 </p>